 Check the main Albertina article for travel tips.
 The museum resides at the edge of the Hofburg palace complex and opposite the State Opera House, so belongs to the collection of visitor pleasures in the very centre of Vienna.

-For other modern art delights in the city, may I point you at this overview of contemporary art in Vienna, with suggested museums, exhibition venues, and events.
+For other modern art delights in the city, may I point you at this overview of contemporary art in Vienna, with suggested museums, exhibition venues, and events (including, of course, the Albertina Modern – the Albertina’s dedicated location for the kind of art you see in the My Generation exhibition).

 Address: Albertinaplatz 1, 1010 Vienna